Zeno++: Robust Fully Asynchronous SGD: Introduction

 The security of machine learning has gained increasing attention in recent years.
-In particular, tolerance to Byzantine failures~\citep{blanchard2017machine,Chen2017DistributedSM,yin2018byzantine,feng2014distributed,Su2016FaultTolerantMO,su2016defending,Xie2018ZenoBS,alistarh2018byzantine,Cao2018RobustDG} has become an important topic in the distributed machine learning literature.
-Byzantine failures are well-studied for the distributed systems~\citep{lamport1982byzantine}.
-However, in distributed machine learning, Byzantine failures have unique properties.
+In particular, tolerance to Byzantine failures~\citep{blanchard2017machine,Chen2017DistributedSM,yin2018byzantine,feng2014distributed,Su2016FaultTolerantMO,su2016defending,Xie2018ZenoBS,alistarh2018byzantine,Cao2018RobustDG,Xie2019FallOE} has become an important topic in the distributed machine learning literature.
+Byzantine nodes can behave arbitrarily, capturing behavior ranging from crash failures to malicious and arbitrary or compromised actions.
 In brief, the goal of Byzantine workers is to prevent convergence of the model training.
-By construction, Byzantine failures~\citep{Lamport1982TheBG} assume the worst case, i.e., the Byzantine workers can behave arbitrarily.
+By construction, Byzantine failures~\citep{lamport1982byzantine} assume the worst case, i.e., the Byzantine workers can behave arbitrarily.
 Such failures may be caused by a variety of reasons including but not limited to: hardware/software bugs, vulnerable communication channels, poisoned datasets, or malicious attackers.
-To make things worse, groups of Byzantine workers can collude, potentially resulting in more harmful attacks.
-It is also clear that as the worst case, Byzantine failures generalize benign failures such as hardware or software errors.
+To make things worse, groups of Byzantine workers may collude, resulting in more harmful attacks.

+Byzantine failures have been well-studied for classical distributed systems, especially for consensus~\citep{lamport1982byzantine}.
+These results include well-known bounds on how many Byzantine workers can be tolerated.
+Yet, in distributed machine learning, Byzantine failures have a different impact than in classical consensus~\citep{damaskinos2018asynchronous}.
+Unlike previous work, we consider Byzantine tolerance with minimal assumptions---an unbounded number of Byzantine workers, and full asynchrony with unbounded delay.